mihaTrajbaric/SODALITE-CI-demo/README.md

 ```

 Which produces draft like this:

 <img src="design/screenshot-2.png" alt="Screenshot of generated draft release with categories" width="586" />

-Note only Pull Requests will appear as `changes` so making PRs instead of committing directly to master is strongly suggested.
+Note only Pull Requests will appear as `changes` so making PRs instead of committing directly to master is a necessity.
 ### Basic configuration options

 #### Categories